 Jett isn’t the only player in Valorant that has a get out of jail free card, though she may be the only one who has played it so far.

 Many feel a pick and ban system, like that seen in League of Legends would be a good move, and Riot has suggested such a system could be implemented further down the line.
-And though it seems a way off, it does have the potential to blunt the sharp edges of a meta that could spin wildly out of control.
+And though it seems ways down the road, it does have the potential to blunt the sharp edges of a meta that could spin wildly out of control.

 Lothar is unequivocal on such a system.
 "I don’t think a ‘pick and ban’ system would work.”